 Some like them red, some like them white, and some even eat them like an apple.
-Say hello to Michigan onions, in season between mid-June and mid-October.
+Say hello to Michigan onions, in season between late-August to mid-to late-September.

 Michigan onion facts: